intelline/Phonegap-media-recorder-video-capture/README.md

-qqqqqqNew media video capture plugin for phonegap using media recorder
+New media video capture plugin for phonegap using media recorder
 =======